prog4biol/pfb2023/lectures/bioinfPipesLectureSimon.md

 Where do you spend most of your time?
 What can you save time on?
 The more you plan out coding and check your data, the faster you'll get to the important second half of this list.

-Assume your data is corrupted.
+Assume your data is corrupted, even if it came from a good colleague.
 This will stress test your code before you start writing.
-It will mostly  even be true.

 Check for consistent numbers of columns in your data, files that end halfway through a line are truncated or corrupted.
 Is a column always numbers or mixed numbers and text?
+Be precise about numbers. `2000-3000` is not a number.
+Nor is `5kb`.
 Do some fields have quotes or other unusual characters, accents?
 Do the values seem reasonable?
-Are values for gene lengths about 5-10?
+Are values for gene lengths between 1,000 and 10,000bp for example?

 * thinking: design   Lots of time!
 * preparation, testing  Lots of time!